 Stay Open To Alternate Destinations

-The best deals on travel flash sale sites come when an unknown or alternate destination has gone unbooked.
-While it is great to have a specific travel destination in mind, and most of us do, keep yourself open to alternate destinations.
+The best deals on travel flash sale sites come when an unknown or alternate destination has gone un-booked.
+It is great to have a specific travel destination in mind.
+Most of us do.
+However keep yourself open to alternate destinations.

 Write it Down

 Saving on travel can sometimes be fun, and sometimes be frustrating.
-I keep a notepad close by so when deals come across my desk I jot down what, where, how much, etc., and never let a good one get away.
+I keep a notepad close by so when deals come across my desk I jot things down.
+Like what, where, how much, etc. This way I never let a good one get away.
 I have so many come across my desk I would hate to miss out.

 Amazon has some super cute travel notebook planners too, so you can keep all your travel info in one place.